 Organizations need to optimize their IT assurance approach in order to effectively identify related risks and opportunities.
 Assurance professionals of these organisations can use COBIT 5 for Assurance to help in planning and performing assurance reviews.
 This unifies the organization’s business, IT and assurance professionals around a common framework, objectives and vocabulary, thus making it easier to reach consensus on any needed control improvements.
 Assurance professionals are able to effectively plan, scope and execute IT assurance initiatives, navigate increasing technology complexity, and demonstrate strategic value to IT and business stakeholders by using COBIT 5 for Assurance.
 It provides a roadmap built from well-accepted assurance approaches.
 COBIT 5 for Assurance enables the audit team to significantly improve their current approaches and ensure that they are addressing all aspects of IT assurance.
 It brings enormous rigor and scope to COBIT 5 audit function.

 COBIT 5 for Assurance serves the following purposes;

-- Based on COBIT 5 concepts such as the enablers, it helps obtaining a view on current good practices on assurance.
+- Based on COBIT 5 concepts such as the enablers, it helps to obtain a view on current good practices on assurance.